ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 ```
 {:codeblock}

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
 {:important}

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes